 Neighbourhood watch: Gasperich

 Gasperich or Gaasperech is undergoing a facelift, with new office blocks and a shopping centre now open at its southern end.
-With good transport links and plenty of facilities, it's also a great location to set up home and already has some 6,465 residents.
+With good transport links and plenty of facilities, it's also a great location to set up home and already has some 7,600 residents (as at December 2019).

 A little background...

-The Ban de Gasperich project has extended the tiny neighbourhood, adding new offices, a shopping centre, residential buildings and there are plans to build a new park with a fitness area, a playground and petanque field, and a lake.
+The Ban de Gasperich project has extended the tiny neighbourhood, adding new offices, a shopping centre, and residential buildings.
+There are plans to build a new park with a fitness area, a playground and petanque field, and a lake.